 Novant Health nurses, including some who worked as travelers and chose to settle here, said in some systems they found managers who stayed behind closed doors or made it clear they were not available to help with the inevitable small crises that pop up every day in hospitals.
 Find a way to ask: Will managers have our backs?

-Novant Health has been recognized by Forbes as one of America’s Best Employers By State for 2022, ranking No. 20 in North Carolina.
+Novant Health has been recognized by Forbes as one of America's best employers by state in 2023, ranking No. 38 in North Carolina.
 Novant Health was named one of the nation’s 150 best places to work in health care by Becker’s Hospital Review.

 In addition, the health care system was designated a Best Places for Diverse & Women Managers to Work by Diversity MBA Magazine.